HemmeligOrg/Hemmelig.app/README.md

 -   `SECRET_DO_SPACES_SECRET` Default: "" - The Spaces secret
 -   `SECRET_DO_SPACES_BUCKET` Default: "" - The Spaces bucket name
 -   `SECRET_DO_SPACES_FOLDER` Default: "" - The Spaces folder for uploading
+-   `SECRET_MAX_TEXT_SIZE` Default: "256" - The max text size for the secret.
+Is set in kb. i.e. 256 for 256kb.

 ## Run locally